Modular forms from Noether-Lefschetz theory: Introduction

 where $\varphi(q)\in \Mod(6k-2,SL_2(\Z))$, and $\Theta(q)\in \Q[\theta_{A_1},\theta_{A_2}, \theta_{A_3}]_{<k}$, a polynomial of weighted degree $< k$.\end{thm} Recall that for a lattice $A$, the associated theta series is given by

 and we assign the weight $\rho$ to the series $\theta_{A_\rho}$ for the root lattice $A_\rho$.\\\\ In short, the curve counts $r_X(n)$ are controlled by a finite amount of data, since $\Mod(6k-2,SL_2(\Z))$ and $\Q[\theta_{A_1}, \theta_{A_2},\dots]_{<k}$ are finite dimensional $\Q$-vector spaces.
 The series can be explicitly computed when $k\leq 3$.
-We record a few examples in Section \ref{count} to illustrate the scope of applicability. \begin{remark} We expect that Theorem \ref{main} can be extended to $k \leq 8$, but the statement is less tidy and involves the root systems $D_4$, $E_6$, and $E_7$. \end{remark} The argument proceeds roughly as follows.
+We record some numerical examples in Section \ref{count} to illustrate the scope of Theorem \ref{main}. \begin{remark} We expect that Theorem \ref{main} can be extended to $k \leq 8$, but the statement is less tidy and involves the root systems $D_4$, $E_6$, and $E_7$.
+For $k>8$, the elliptic surfaces involved will have singularities worse than ADE, so more sophisticated techniques are needed. \end{remark} The argument proceeds roughly as follows.
 The curves $C$ that we wish to count have the property that $\pi(C)\subset Y$ is a line.
 In other words, they can be viewed as sections of the elliptic fibration

-As we vary over lines $L\subset Y$, we obtain a family of elliptic surfaces over the Fano variety of lines in $Y$:
+As the line $L\subset Y$ varies, this construction produces a family of elliptic surfaces over the Fano variety of lines in $Y$:

-We would like to count points $[L]\in F(Y)$ such that $\mathscr S_{[L]} = \pi^{-1}(L)$ has a non-identity section, i.e. a non-trivial Mordell-Weil group.
+We wish to count points $[L]\in F(Y)$ such that $\mathscr S_{[L]} = \pi^{-1}(L)$ contains a section curve other than the identity section, i.e. a non-trivial Mordell-Weil group.
 The Shioda-Tate sequence expresses the Mordell-Weil group of an elliptic surface in terms of its N\'{e}ron-Severi lattice and the sublattice $V(S)$ spanned by vertical classes and the identity section: